scott-trinkle/portfolio-website/content/news/f31-award/index.md

 with serial electron microscopy (EM) to validate and characterize DTI ODF reconstruction algorithms with respect to the underlying neurological tissue structure.
-Imaging the same mouse brain using DTI, microCT and EM will provide
-\textbf{an unprecedented DTI validation dataset with resolution scales spanning six orders of magnitude}.
+Imaging the same mouse brain using DTI, microCT and EM will provide **an unprecedented DTI validation dataset with resolution scales spanning six orders of magnitude**.
 The results of this work will address the limitations of previous histology-based validation studies, and provide a key microanatomical understanding of the basis of the DTI signal.
 The specific aims
 are: